 “Adventure is just bad planning."
 (Roald Amundsen - 1872-1928 )

-Part of my plan became circum-navigating and rounding the Horn (South America), and to round all five southern most capes, referred to as, Good Hope (South Africa), Leeuwin (the most south-westerly point of Australia), South-East Cape (Tasmania), South-West Cape (Stewart Island, NZ), which I was able to accomplish.
+Part of my plan became circum-navigating and rounding the Horn (South America), and to round all five southern most capes, referred to as, Good Hope (South Africa), Leeuwin (the most south-westerly point of Australia), South-East Cape (Tasmania), and South-West Cape (Stewart Island, NZ), which I was able to accomplish.
 Just something I wanted to do.

 I also sailed around the world in "The Wrong Direction" and went through both the Suez and Panama canals.

-I took on the Southern Ocean and Antarctica with the intention of circum-navigating that continent.......except, in the case of Antarctica, I had to abandon my attempt to circum-navigate it.
+I took on the Southern Ocean and Antarctica with the intention of circum-navigating that continent.......except, in the case of Antarctica I had to abandon my attempt.
 I over estimated my abilities and underestimated Antarctica, 1980-85.Aurora Australis (also known as the southern lights, and southern polar lights) is the southern hemisphere counterpart to the Aurora Borealis.

 Antarctica; Crossing the 40th Parallel south, there is no chance; crossing 50, no hope and crossing 60 degrees, THERE IS NO GOD.

 Above, are several of the crew/companions I picked up along the way at various times in different parts of the world during my single-hand circum-navigation.
 Beautiful people, both on the inside and outside.
 We met and sailed together after meeting for just a few hours, if that.
 This is very common in cruising especially if a boat has a reputation of being a happy boat.
 All approached and asked if they could crew for me.
 I took a few over the years.